Slamy/Wiki_MiSTer/Unofficial-Add-Ons.md

 * [Seconds Screen Projects](Unofficial-Second-Screen-Projects)
   💻 These Screens showing Core-Pictures, Information and more.
 * [IO (User Port) Addons](Unofficial-IO-Addons)
-  🔌 These Add-Ons can be used with the MiSTer FPGA Serial (SNAC) Port
+  🔌 These Add-Ons can be used with the MiSTer FPGA Serial (SNAC) Port.
 * Maybe Software Add-Ons ?